 Step #2: Wear Protective Gear

 It’s no secret that paint products carry strong scents and produce volatile organic compounds or VOCs.
-Given these circumstances, we urge you to wear face masks or respirators during this process to avoid toxic inhalation.
+Given these circumstances, I recommend wearing face masks or respirators during this process to avoid toxic inhalation.

 Step #3: Apply the Painter’s Tape, If Needed